 BE Group's own operations cause only limited emissions.
-Emissions primarily originate from the production units in Malmö, which is being closed, Norrköping and Turku where operations such as painting and blasting are carried out.
-The purification of solvents (VOCs) from painting facilities and dust from blasting and cutting equipment is efficient and is continuously followed up.
+Emissions primarily originate from the production units in Norrköping and Turku where operations such as painting and blasting are carried out.
+The filtration of solvents (VOCs) from painting facilities and dust from blasting and cutting equipment is efficient and is continuously followed up.

 Residual materials in BE Group's operations are principally metals, wood and cardboard.
 These are sorted and recycled to the greatest possible extent.
 Steel production is a heavy and energy-intensive industry, but at the same time, the life expectancy of steel structures is long and the recycling rate is high compared with many other materials.
-In 2020, the Group recycled a total of 99 percent (98.7) of the total number of residual products from the operations.
+In 2021, the Group recycled a total of 98 percent (99) of the total number of residual products from the operations.